Daniil193/Count_peoples/README.md

   - Set names for downloaded weights and config files:

   net, outputlayers = load_pretrained_model(temp_folder, '**model**.weights', '**model**.cfg').
+  - After starting all cells, in the labelImg program select and save the necessary area and then close program window.

 In Jupyter Notebook -> Base.ipynb -> Cell -> Run All